ELCrocky/Fidelity-Service/README.md

                                                   └──────────────────────┘
 ```

-The backend follows a layered architecture: an incoming request first passes through a security filter (identity and tenant resolution), reaches a controller, runs its business logic in the service layer, and accesses data through repositories.
-Every tenant-scoped row in the database carries a `merchant_id`, and queries are filtered by it.
+The backend follows a layered architecture: a request passes through a security filter (identity and tenant resolution), reaches a controller, runs its business logic in the service layer, and accesses data through repositories.
+Every tenant-scoped row carries a `merchant_id`, and queries are filtered by it.

 ---

 ## Core concepts

-Two distinctions are essential to understanding the system.
+Several distinctions are essential to understanding the system.

-**AppUser is not Customer.** An AppUser is a person who logs into the system: a company administrator, a cashier, or a kiosk device.
-They have a password (BCrypt hash) and are authorized by role.
-A Customer is the end consumer of the loyalty program; they have no password and are identified by their card's barcode.
-In a store, the cashier (AppUser) processes the points of the customer (Customer) — the two are never the same person.
+**AppUser is not Customer.** An AppUser is a person who logs into the system: a branch administrator or a cashier/kiosk device.
+They have a password (BCrypt hash) and a role.
+A Customer is the end consumer; they have no password and are identified by their card's barcode.

-**Merchant is the tenant.** Every business integrated into the system is a Merchant and is the root of multi-tenancy.
+**Merchant is the tenant.** Every branch or shop integrated into the system is a Merchant — the operational unit.
 Customers, products, tiers, rules, and rewards all belong to a Merchant.

-When a company's kiosk runs a query, it sees only the data belonging to its own Merchant.
+**SettlementPool is the brand.** Because points are valid anywhere across a brand, all of a brand's branches settle in a single pool ("BurgerKing France").
+The pool is the financial unit.
+An independent shop is simply a pool with one member.

+**ClearingCompany is the operator.** The clearing company runs the platform, manages the pools, issues invoices, and collects commission.
+It sits above every branch and belongs to none.
+Its staff (ClearingUser) are entirely separate from branch staff (AppUser) — the two never mix.
+This separation replaces the earlier idea of a "super admin" role, which blurred the line between branch users and the operator.

+---

+## The clearing model

+The clearing layer rests on three entities working together.

+A **SettlementPool** represents a brand and acts like a clearing ledger.
+It holds the point-to-money rate (each pool sets its own), the running balance, and the fixed commission charged per invoice.
+Every branch of the brand points to this single pool.

+A **Settlement** is the end-of-period reconciliation for a pool — the basis of an invoice.
+It records the total points issued and redeemed across the pool during the period, the net monetary difference, and the commission taken.
+A positive net means the pool is owed money (the business is invoiced); a negative net means the pool owes money (a payment is made out).

+A **SettlementLine** is the per-branch breakdown within a settlement: one line per Merchant, showing how many points that branch issued, how many were redeemed there, the net point difference, and its monetary value.
+This is what tells the operator, branch by branch, who is in surplus and who is in deficit.
+These lines are not new raw data — they are summaries computed from the existing transactions at period close.

+Crucially, branches never invoice each other.
+A branch that issued more than it redeemed owes the pool; a branch that redeemed more than it issued is owed by the pool.
+Each settles only with the clearing house, while its individual standing against the pool remains visible in its own settlement line.

+A branch's current standing — for example, whether it is in surplus this month — is never stored as a field on the Merchant.
+It is derived on demand: closed periods come from past settlement lines, and the open period is computed by summing the current month's transactions.
+This keeps a single source of truth and avoids a stored figure drifting out of sync.

 ---